automl/HPOBench/README.md

 Singularity additionally maintains it's own cache which can be removed with `singularity cache clean`

+#### Use HPOBench benchmarks

+If you use a benchmark in your experiments, please specify the version number of the HPOBench as well as the version of the used container.
+When starting an experiment, HPOBench writes automatically the 2 version numbers to the log.

 ### Troubleshooting

   - **Singularity throws an 'Invalid Image format' exception**